saltedcoffii/gnome-backgrounds-macos/README.md

 $ ninja -C build
 ```

-Install without a package manager after building from source (not recommended)
+Install without a package manager after building from source (not recommended).

 ```
 # DESTDIR='/' ninja -C build install
 ```

+I hope to soon provide support for installing on a per-user basis.

 ## Additional Resources and Information